Frankmusik: 2010–2011: Move to Los Angeles and Do It in the AM

-2012–2013: The SOPA Opera, Far from over, Between and Between us
+2012–2013: The SOPA Opera, Far From Over, Between and Between Us

-In an interview with music blog Flop of the Pops on 3 January 2012, Frankmusik announced that he would change his stage name to Vincent Did It, along with the exclusive premiere of a song titled "Dynamo" part of the SOPA Opera EP.
+In an interview with music blog Flop of the Pops on 3 January 2012, Frankmusik announced that he would change his stage name to Vincent Did It, along with the exclusive premiere of a song titled "Dynamo", part of the SOPA Opera EP.

-On 10 March 2012 Turner announced on his Twitter page that he has decided once again to go by his former stage name, Frankmusik.
+On 10 March 2012, Turner announced on his Twitter page that he had decided once again to go by his former stage name, Frankmusik.
 He then released two new acoustic demos titled "I'll Know" and "This Is Who I Am" on his official SoundCloud account for Frankmusik.
 Throughout 2012 Turner released thirteen demos online.

-On 31 October 2012 Turner released a single titled "Fast as I Can".
-The song was released independently through digital distribution company Tunecore for international release.
+On 31 October 2012, Turner released a single titled "Fast as I Can".
+The song was released independently through the digital distribution company Tunecore for international release.
 The song was originally meant to be the lead single off of his then-titled album, You Are Here.
 Turner announced a track listing for the album and set a release date for 2013.
 The album was soon later scrapped, Turner claiming that he wanted to start fresh and not with "songs [he] wrote six months ago".
-On 14 February Turner released his sixth EP, titled, Far From Over.
+On 14 February, Turner released his sixth EP, titled, Far From Over.
 The EP consisted of four songs and was released for free through his website.
 The EP was not available for purchase, instead it was free but fans were asked to donate to JustGiving what they thought the EP was worth.

 Shortly after the EP's release, Turner announced that his third studio album, Between, would be released on 1 April 2013.
 In March 2013, Turner announced that the album would no longer be released in April, along with revealing the cover art.
 The album's lead single "Chasing Shadows" was released on 9 May 2013 along with its video.
-On 11 May 2013 Turner announced that Between would be released on 7 June 2013.
+On 11 May 2013, Turner announced that Between would be released on 7 June 2013.

 On 10 September 2013, Turner released a full acoustic album called Between Us featuring 10 songs from Between as well as a new song called "Hymn" to coincide with Between.